Table of Contents generated with DocToc

 |---|---|---|---|

 | setup | (infra) | Isolated agent setup, framework adoption + maintenance, shared-config sync.
-The prerequisite — at minimum the setup-steward skill itself runs out of this family. | 6 skills, docs/setup/ |
+The prerequisite — at minimum the setup skill itself runs out of this family. | 6 skills, docs/setup/ |

-| security | A, C | 16-step security-issue handling lifecycle — from security@ import through CVE publication.
-Maintainer-only. | 8 skills, docs/security/ |
+| security | A, C | 16-step security-issue handling lifecycle — from security@ import through CVE publication, including state sync.
+Maintainer-only. | 9 skills, docs/security/ |

-| pr-management | A | Maintainer-facing PR-queue management — triage, stats, deep code review. | 3 skills, docs/pr-management/ |
+| pr-management | A | Maintainer-facing PR-queue management — triage, stats, and deep code review. | 3 skills, docs/pr-management/ |

 After the initial adoption, the same skill handles ongoing maintenance:

-/setup-steward upgrade — refresh the snapshot to a newer framework version + reconcile any overrides against the new framework structure./setup-steward verify — read-only health check (snapshot intact, symlinks live, .gitignore correct, etc.)./setup-steward override <framework-skill> — open or scaffold an override file for a framework skill.MISSION.md — draft project-establishment proposal: motivation, scope, design commitments, initial PMC composition target.docs/setup/agentic-overrides.md — the contract between adopters who write overrides and framework skills that read them.docs/prerequisites.md — what a maintainer needs installed before invoking any framework skill (Claude Code, Gmail MCP, GitHub auth, browser, uv, etc.).AGENTS.md — agent instructions, placeholder convention, framework conventions.CONTRIBUTING.md — for framework contributors.
+/magpie-setup upgrade — refresh the snapshot to a newer framework version + reconcile any overrides against the new framework structure./magpie-setup verify — read-only health check (snapshot intact, symlinks live, .gitignore correct, etc.)./magpie-setup override <framework-skill> — open or scaffold an override file for a framework skill.MISSION.md — draft project-establishment proposal: motivation, scope, design commitments, initial PMC composition target.docs/setup/agentic-overrides.md — the contract between adopters who write overrides and framework skills that read them.docs/prerequisites.md — what a maintainer needs installed before invoking any framework skill (Claude Code, Gmail MCP, GitHub auth, browser, uv, etc.).AGENTS.md — agent instructions, placeholder convention, framework conventions.CONTRIBUTING.md — for framework contributors.